AGRINFO AGRINFO logo

 Summary

-The European Commission proposes to prolong its temporary measures related to citrus black spot (CBS, Phyllosticta citricarpa) in citrus fruits imported from Argentina, Brazil, South Africa, Uruguay, and Zimbabwe.
-Stakeholders have an opportunity to comment on the draft Regulation via the EU’s Have your say consultation until 17 February 2025.
+The European Commission has extended the duration of temporary measures related to citrus black spot (CBS, Phyllosticta citricarpa) in citrus fruits imported from Argentina, Brazil, South Africa, Uruguay, and Zimbabwe.

-EU proposes to prolong temporary measures on citrus from Argentina, Brazil, South Africa, Uruguay, and Zimbabwe to avoid introduction of citrus black spot
+EU prolongs temporary measures on citrus from Argentina, Brazil, South Africa, Uruguay, and Zimbabwe to avoid introduction of citrus black spot

-Draft Commission Implementing Regulation amending Implementing Regulation (EU) 2022/632 as regards the prolongation of the temporary measures concerning specified fruits originating in Argentina, Brazil, South Africa, Uruguay and Zimbabwe to prevent the introduction into and the spread within the Union territory of the pest Phyllosticta citricarpa (McAlpine) Van der Aa [Download]
+Commission Implementing Regulation (EU) 2025/505 of 19 March 2025 amending Implementing Regulation (EU) 2022/632 as regards the prolongation of the temporary measures concerning specified fruits originating in Argentina, Brazil, South Africa, Uruguay and Zimbabwe to prevent the introduction into and the spread within the Union territory of the pest Phyllosticta citricarpa (McAlpine) Van der Aa

 Update

-The European Commission proposes to prolong its temporary measures related to citrus black spot (CBS, Phyllosticta citricarpa) in citrus fruits imported from Argentina, Brazil, South Africa, Uruguay, and Zimbabwe.
-Stakeholders have an opportunity to comment on the draft Regulation via the EU’s Have your say consultation until 17 February 2025.
+The European Commission has extended the duration of temporary measures related to citrus black spot (CBS, Phyllosticta citricarpa) in citrus fruits imported from Argentina, Brazil, South Africa, Uruguay, and Zimbabwe.

 Impacted Products